MKwareContributions/cringfetch/README.md

 3. Run `cmd.exe`
 4. Run program from cmd

-If you want to run cringfetch from any place, copy `cringfetch.exe` to your `Windows` folder.
+If you want to run cringfetch from any place, copy `cringfetch.exe` to your `%windir%`.

 ## Source code